abyssDS/sfmlWiki/TutorialChangeCursor.md

 # How to change your Cursor

 The cursor is something every computer user is familiar with and in fact is constantly staring at, yet many people don't even realize anymore that it's there and changes its shape every so often.
-Next to the functionality like pointing and clicking the cursor can show many diffrent states and indicate possible actions.
+Next to the functionality like pointing and clicking the cursor can show many different states and indicate possible actions.
 For example you'll get a selection cursor when hovering over a text or a hand shaped cursor could indicate a link etc.

 Since SFML is not a framework nor a GUI system providing a native function for changing the mouse cursor doesn't fit its purpose.
 Here's where this tutorial comes in.
-If you're making an application or game, you might want to be able to display a diffrent cursor.
+If you're making an application or game, you might want to be able to display a different cursor.
 There are two ways to change your cursor:

 1. You can hide the default cursor and draw a sprite where the cursor should be
 2. You can ask your OS to do it for you.
 (Windows & Linux)